nazo6/installer.nvim/README.md

 ## About

-This is fork version of [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig).
+This is fork version of [nvim-lspinstall](https://github.com/kabouzeid/nvim-lspinstall).
 Mainly windows support is added.
+Some code is from [this PR](https://github.com/kabouzeid/nvim-lspinstall/pull/96)

 ## Setup
 `packer.nvim`